jmlauranson/christian.lauranson.com/content/en/terms.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where &quot;control&quot; means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 - **Country** refers to:  France
-- <strong>Company</strong> (referred to as either &quot;the Company&quot;, &quot;We&quot;, &quot;Us&quot; or &quot;Our&quot; in this Agreement) refers to Christian Lauranson Rosaz.
+- **Company** (referred to as either &quot;the Company&quot;, &quot;We&quot;, &quot;Us&quot; or &quot;Our&quot; in this Agreement) refers to Christian Lauranson Rosaz.
-- <strong>Device</strong> means any device that can access the Service such as a computer, a cellphone or a digital tablet.
+- **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
-- <strong>Service</strong> refers to the Website.
+- **Service** refers to the Website.
-- <strong>Terms and Conditions</strong> (also referred as &quot;Terms&quot;) mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement has been created with the help of the <a href="https://www.privacypolicies.com/terms-conditions-generator/" target="_blank">Terms and Conditions Generator</a>.
+- **Terms and Conditions** (also referred as &quot;Terms&quot;) mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
+This Terms and Conditions agreement has been created with the help of the [Terms and Conditions Generator](https://www.privacypolicies.com/terms-conditions-generator/).
-- <strong>Third-party Social Media Service</strong> means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
+- **Third-party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
-- <strong>Website</strong> refers to Christian Lauranson Rosaz, accessible from <a href="https://christian.lauranson.com" rel="external nofollow noopener" target="_blank">https://christian.lauranson.com</a>
+- **Website** refers to Christian Lauranson Rosaz, accessible from [https://christian.lauranson.com](https://christian.lauranson.com)
-- <strong>You</strong> means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.
+- **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ## Acknowledgment